Biochemistry, Cell Biology

 University of California, Berkeley

-Dr. Rape is also a professor of cell and developmental biology at the University of California, Berkeley.
+Dr. Rape is also the Dr. K. Peter Hirth Chair of Cancer Biology and a professor of cell and developmental biology at the University of California, Berkeley.

 Michael Rape (pronounced RAH-puh) built his first laboratory when he was 12 years old.
 He wanted to understand how air pollution was harming the forests near his home in Bavaria.
 The budding biochemist constructed sealed chambers in his parents' basement and filled them with plants.
 He pumped in sulfur dioxide and other pollutants and measured their impact.
 Some of the plants died; the rest became much more susceptible to other toxins.